slateci/slateci.github.io/_posts/2020-09-17-jupyterlab-and-osg-condor-pool.md

 	$ openssl rand -base64 32
 	mO6KJvhomZ733r/UUW6i1VXuuWgXV/gVN3VrXOgNwEg=

-Edit the JupyterLab application configuration file, in this case `jupyter.conf`, so that it has an **Instance** name and **NB_USER** of your choice, and a **Token** set to the token you just generated in the previous step.
+Edit the JupyterLab application configuration file, in this case `jupyter.conf`, so that it has an **Instance** name and **NB_USER** of your choice, and a **Token** set to the token you just generated in the previous command.
 In our example, those values are:

 	Instance: 'blogpostjupyter'
 	Jupyter: